MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/migrate-best-practices-networking.md

     :::image type="content" source="./media/migrate-best-practices-networking/availability-zone.png" alt-text="Diagram that shows availability zones within an Azure region.":::
     *Figure 3: Availability zones.*

-- You can plan and build high-availability into your migration architecture by colocating compute, storage, networking, and data resources within a zone.
+- You can plan and build high availability into your migration architecture by colocating compute, storage, networking, and data resources within a zone.
 Then you can replicate them in other zones.
 Azure services that support availability zones fall into two categories:
   - **Zonal services:** You associate a resource with a specific zone, such as VMs, managed disks, or IP addresses.
   - **Zone-redundant services:** The resource replicates automatically across zones, such as zone-redundant storage or Azure SQL Database.
 - To provide zonal fault tolerance, you can deploy a standard Azure Load Balancer instance with internet-facing workloads or application tiers.